Join Sophie-stication Nation

 That is why it is always important to think before you speak.
 Think about what you will say, think about how it will come across, and think about why you are saying it.
 Are you saying it to be hurtful?
 To get smart with someone?
 Or to show someone how loud you are?
 And if that is your main reason for saying something how is that helping a situation?

 When you enter a job, school, a relationship, or anytime you have to communicate with people.
 You are going to have a disagreement.
 Do you really want to be known as the woman yelling all the time for everything little thing?
 The woman that people are afraid to say anything to because you are going to try to “prove your point” in the most disrespectful way possible.
 Or do you want to be the mature, intellectual woman that no matter what anyone says to you, you are able to respond with grace and pose.

-Holding your tongue or knowing when to speak is a thing to be valued.
+Taming the tongue is knowing when to speak and learning to speak things of value.
 When people go off on me I know that in the back of my mind that I can go off on you 10 times worse.
 I know that my bark is way bigger than your bark and my bite is way bigger than your bite.
 And no matter how big and bad you think you are, I can tear you down within 5 minutes because that is how ruthless I WAS.
 But I am no longer that way because I understand that this is not something to be valued or treasured.
-Knowing that I can go off on you but choosing not to, shows a great amount of patience and self-control.
+Knowing that I can go off on you but choosing not to, shows a great amount of self-control and maturity.
 So while people are looking at me thinking they have the advantage over me.
 I am looking at them, knowing I really have the advantage over them.

 You do not need to go off on everyone.
 You do not need to fight everyone or have arguments with everyone.
 This is not strength.
 This is a weakness.
 Having control over yourself is strength.
-Holding your tongue is strength.
-Speaking with dignity and using your words for good is strength (click my blog here on that).
-These are what you should aspire for as a woman.
+Taming the tongue is a strength.
+No matter what you say your words do have meaning and have the power to speak life or death.